Scania 4-series: Designations

 The letter, following the number describes the chassis type, but in the 4-series this code changed compared to former series (L, D, C and G in 4-series vs M, H and E on the 3 series).
 The 3-digit number on the opposite corner in the front stands for horse power.
 This ranges from 220 to 580 hp.

 Styling

 The 4-series changed the well-known Scania front look from quite square and lined to new round and curved shapes.
-The new cab design also split the grill horizontally in two, making the lower part flip down to make a step usable for better reach when cleaning windows or optionally as a bench while waiting somewhere.
+The new cab design also split the grille horizontally in two, making the lower part flip down to make a step usable for better reach when cleaning windows or optionally as a bench while waiting somewhere.